lucassgonz/n8n_documents_processing/README.md

 1. Create your database in Supabase and run the SQL queries to create the tables
 2. Configure your Supabase Edge Functions as the Supabase API that I've uploaded .
 3. Connect N8N to Supabase,OpenAI and Google Drive.
+4. Create your venv and run the file whisper_api.py locally (to enable audio transcriptions)
-4. Deploy the N8N workflows:
+5. Deploy the N8N workflows:
    - OCR + Transcription Extraction + Embeddings + Similarity Search
    - Error Logging & Alerts